AriFordsham/GHCWiki/commentary/compiler/type-checker.md

   - `TcTypeNats`: solving natural-number constraints
   - `TcSMonad`: the monad of the constraint solver (built on top of the main typechecker monad)
   - `TcEvidence`: the data types used for evidence (mostly pure)
-  - `TcUnify`: solves unification constraints "on the fly"; if it can't, it generates a constraint for the

-constraint solver to deal with later
+  - `TcUnify`: solves unification constraints "on the fly"; if it can't, it generates a constraint for the constraint solver to deal with later
   - `TcErrors`: generates good error messages from the residual, unsolved constraints.
+    The best place reading for the constraint solver is the paper [ Modular type inference with local assumptions](http://www.haskell.org/haskellwiki/Simonpj/Talk:OutsideIn)

 - Underlying infrastructure: